AntonDanilovFE/myCV_Frontend_Developer/README.md

           >Tourism-html-css</a
         >
       <p>
+      (HTML5, CCS3, SCSS/SASS, Bootstrap Grid, Icomoon, JavaScript </br>
-      (The layout was made with the help of Bootstrap Grid, iconic font was used(icomoon), scss was used for styling, Adaptation, JS was used for the hamburger menu…)
+The layout was made with the help of Bootstrap Grid.
+Iconic font integration using icomoon.
+JavaScript for the hamburger menu.
+)
       </p>
         <a
           target="_blank"